ckinmon/task-app/README.md

 A web application for managing daily tasks.

-You can view the application here:  https://bit.ly/31ETEem
+You can test the application here: http://calebkinmon.com:3000/todo